 Ellington is a medium-sized town located in the state of Connecticut.
-With a population of 15,916 people and two constituent neighborhoods, Ellington is the 74th largest community in Connecticut.
+With a population of 16,630 people and three constituent neighborhoods, Ellington is the 71st largest community in Connecticut.

 Also of interest is that Ellington has more people living here who work in computers and math than 95% of the places in the US.

+Ellington is a somewhat ethnically-diverse town.
 The people who call Ellington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ellington residents report their race to be White, followed by Asian.
-Important ancestries of people in Ellington include Italian, German, French , and English.
+Important ancestries of people in Ellington include German, Italian, Irish, English, and French.

 The most common language spoken in Ellington is English.
-Other important languages spoken here include Other Asian languages and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.